 Confirmation is a sacrament of initiation through which Baptismal grace is strengthened and deepened, uniting the newly confirmed more closely to the mission of the Church.
-Adults may receive Confirmation through our RCIA program.
 For high school students, we offer one year of preparation that is in conjunction with our youth ministry program.
-Those interested in being Confirmed may register through the office of Religious Education at the beginning of the academic year.
+Those interested in being Confirmed should contact Father Gilbaugh.
 If you have questions specific to our preparation program, please e-mail firstname.lastname@example.org or call the parish office.

 St. Paul tells us that the self-giving love of husband and wife signifies the fidelity of love between Christ and the Church.
-Couples wishing to be prepared for marriage at Holy Family need to call the parish office to schedule an appointment with the pastor.
+Couples wishing to be prepared for marriage at Holy Family need to call the parish office to schedule an appointment with Father.

 Anointing of the Sick